kzk2000/hamilton-playground/README.md

 ### Work in progress

-Attempt to build a metrics cube wiht Hamilton
+Attempt to build a metrics cube with Hamilton DAG(https://hamilton.dagworks.io/)